Inspired by aspects of nature, Elements™ and Elements™ Chunkies produce lush, organic, and earthy hues.

 Elements™ may be used to create designs or applied as a natural backdrop to your artwork.

-Layer Elements™ colors when applying or use in combination with other glazes, such as Elements™ Chunkies, Stroke & Coat®, Foundations®, Jungle Gems™, or Stoneware to create unique looks.
+Elements™ can be the star of your work in all over coverage or play a supporting role to other glazes.
+Use in combination with other Mayco products, such as Elements™ Chunkies, Stroke & Coat®, Foundations®, Jungle Gems™, or Stoneware for an array of effects.

 Designer Liner designs will not move or blend when used over non-moving Elements™ glazes.